Ferdinand737/cookbook/rules.md

 ### 1. Convert → `recepies/converted/`

 Convert raw recipes from various formats into `.food` syntax.
 Files are placed in the `converted/` directory.
+Recepies may be in documents such as `.docx` files or `.txt` files or `.pdf` files.
+They may also be in different languages.
+All should be converted into english `.food` files.

 ### 2. Compile → `recepies/compiled/`